 The body color is highly variable.
 Lighter-colored snakes could be orange to brown with dark brown or black irregular blotches similar to a young Common Watersnake or perhaps a Timber Rattlesnake.
 Dark snakes could be almost entirely olive-green or black on the back.

 The underside of the chin is snow white.
 The belly is a cream to tawny tan color.
 The underside of the tail is pink.
 The scales of this species are keeled giving the snake a slightly rough feel.
 When threatened, the snake may flatten its head and anterior ribs and give the appearance of a cobra.
 Another defense mechanism used by the snake is feigning death.
 It does this by flipping onto its back with its mouth open, its tongue hanging out, and blood leaking from membranes within its mouth.
+You can learn more about this species and see some video footage by checking out this clip from our Rattlers, Peepers & Snappers DVD.

 Dry areas with sandy soils are the preferred habitat for the Eastern Hog-nosed Snake.
 It hunts for amphibians (primarily toads) along the edges of swamps, bogs, and marshes.
 This snake can be seen in meadows and grasses along rivers, beaches, and railroad tracks.
 It also can be found in open pine or deciduous forests.